 List of current PhD students willing to tutor undergrads and area high school students.

-The Department of Physics (collaborating with Astronomy) has an annual Open House in which locals, kids, and students are invited to the Department for a wide array of hands-on exhibits, contests, and demonstration shows.
-This event is usually well attended by K-12 students from southern Indiana, seeing typically approximately 1000 visitors.
-Many local schools offer credit to students who attend.
+The Physics Department (in conjuction with the IU Science Fest) has an annual Open House in the fall.
+All are welcome to visit the Physics Department for a wide array of activities including hands-on exhibits, contests, and demonstration shows.
+This event is well attended by Indiana K-12 students with more than 1000 visitors annually.

 Funding: Departmental, IU Foundation